-Kelsey McQueen is a second-year PhD student in Park Hall, a graduate research assistant, and a graduate teaching assistant.
-She specializes in nineteenth-century American literature.
+Kelsey McQueen is a third-year PhD student in Park Hall, a graduate school research assistant, and a First-year Writing instructor.
+Kelsey specializes in nineteenth-century American literature.
 Her current research focuses on the clusters of poetry Walt Whitman wrote at the end of his life: Sands at Seventy (1888) and Good-Bye My Fancy (1891).
 She is interested in the relationship between these late clusters and Whitman's seminal Drum-Taps, as they are contained and arranged in the so-called "deathbed edition" of Leaves of Grass (1891-1892).
-Her teaching centers around writing which emerged from the American Civil War.
+And she is especially focused on the idea of late style, on how these late clusters of verse define Whitman's particular late style.
+Her teaching centers around literatures which emerged from/orbit around the American Civil War.

 Bachelor of Arts in English, Summa Cum Laude, First Honor Graduate - The University of Georgia (2019)